Quapaw: Colonial era (1682–1803)

 The French relocated the Arkansas Post upriver, both to avoid flooding and to maintain close proximity to the Quapaw who were also moving up the river for defensive purposes.
-After France was defeated by the British in the Seven Years' War, it ceded its North American territories to Britain.
-This nation exchanged some territory with Spain, which took over "control" of Arkansas and other former French territory west of the Mississippi River.
+After France was defeated by the British in the Seven Years' War, it ceded its North American territories to Britain and Spain.
+Spain took “control” of La Louisianne, which took included Arkansas and other former French territory west of the Mississippi River.
 The Spanish built new forts to protect its valued trading post with the Quapaw.
 Relationships with the Spanish were more strained than they had been with France due to a variety of complications.
-Eventually the Spanish and the Quapaw would come into good terms however, and the Quapaw even signed a treaty during this time.
+Eventually the Spanish and the Quapaw would come into good terms, however, and the Quapaw even signed a treaty during this time.

 During the early years of colonial rule, many of the ethnic French fur traders and voyageurs had an amicable relationship with the Quapaw, as they did with many other trading tribes.
 Many Quapaw women and French men cohabitated.
 Pine Bluff, Arkansas, was founded by Joseph Bonne, a man of Quapaw-French ancestry.